-LAKU family rehabilitation is for children and adolescents between ages 5 and 15 who have been diagnosed with
+LAKU family rehabilitation is for children and adolescents between ages 5 and 15 who have been diagnosed with one of the following

-- an autism spectrum disorder or
+- an autism spectrum disorder

-Additional requirements are that the child or adolescent
+Additional requirements are that the child or adolescent has

 The children or adolescents attending the rehabilitation are accompanied by family members or others close to them in their daily lives.